A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Methodology

-The `posterior' density in Algorithm \ref{A2}, $\pi(\beta|z_{1:n})$, is a non-standard posterior inference as the likelihood is replaced by the profile likelihood with plug-in estimates for $\mu(x)$ and $\pi(x)$.
-Despite the theoretical support of the ETEL case in \cite{schennach2007point,chib2018bayesian}, one would want to assess if this plug-in approach coupled with the sample-splitting strategy leads to valid Bayesian inference.
-That is, if interval $S_\alpha(z)$ is a designated $1-\alpha$ probability interval, a `posterior' density in Algorithm \ref{A2}, $\pi(\beta|z_{1:n})$, will have the property $\mathbb{P}\left[ \beta \in S_\alpha(z)) | z_{1:n}\right] = 1-\alpha$, if $Z_1,\ldots,Z_n$ are drawn from the true data generating model. \cite{monahan1992proper} proposed a notion of proper Bayesian inference by replacing the parametric likelihood with an alternative likelihood function.
+\cite{monahan1992proper} proposed a notion of proper Bayesian inference by replacing the parametric likelihood with an alternative likelihood function.
 They stated that the `posterior' density, which derives from the alternative likelihood, should follow the law of the probability deriving from the Bayes's rule.
 The posterior density is defined as valid by coverage if $\mathbb{P}_{\pi}\left[ \beta \in S_\alpha(z)) \right] = 1-\alpha$, if $Z_1,\ldots,Z_n$ are drawn from the true data generating model.
 The posterior coverage set, $S_\alpha(z)$, resulting from {a valid posterior, should achieve nominal coverage under the joint measure of $Z$ and $\theta$}, that is, $P_{\pi} (\beta \in S_\alpha(z))$ should have expectation $1-\alpha$ for data generated under the measure {$\pi_0(\beta) f(z|\beta)$ on $(\beta,Z)$} for every absolutely continuous prior, $\pi_0(\ldotp)$.
 To verify this property, let

 and if $\pi(\beta|\mathbf{z})$ is a valid posterior, then $H$ follows Uniform$(0,1)$.
 In practice, if we generate $\beta_k (k=1,\ldots,m) \sim \pi_0(\ldotp)$ and the data, $z_{1:n}^{(k)}$, from $f( \ldotp |\beta_k)$, and compute the posterior according to Algorithm \ref{A2}.
 Then we can obtain $H_k$ based on \eqref{Hformula} by replacing $\beta$ with $\beta_k$.
 If the distribution of $H_k$ follows the uniform distribution, then the posterior distribution generated from Algorithm \ref{A2} is defined as a coverage proper posterior, yielding valid posterior inference.
 This evaluation method for the validity of posterior inference has also been applied to verify the correctness of Bayesian computation \citep[see for example,][]{talts2018validating}.